|Dates||Fall Semester 2014*|

 Q: Do I need a visa?

 Yes, you’ll be required to apply for your visa and the cost is not included in the program fee.
-CGE will provide some guidance with the visa process.
+CGE will provide guidance with the visa process and the necessary visa sponsorship document.

 Q: What are the working hours?